Google Trends

-Google Trends is a website by Google that analyzes the popularity of top search queries in Google Search across various regions and languages.
-The website uses graphs to compare the search volume of different queries over a certain period of time.
+Google Trends is a website by Google that provides users the ability to analyze the popularity of top search queries in Google Search as well as YouTube across various regions, time ranges, and categories.
+The website uses timeline and average graphs to compare the relative search interest of compared queries over a certain period of time.

 On August 5, 2008, Google launched Google Insights for Search, a more sophisticated and advanced service displaying search trends data.
 On September 27, 2012, Google merged Google Insights for Search into Google Trends.

 History

 2000s

 Originally, Google neglected updating Google Trends on a regular basis.
 In March 2007, internet bloggers noticed that Google had not added new data since November 2006, and Trends was updated within a week.
 Google did not update Trends from March until July 30, and only after it was blogged about, again.
 Google now claims to be "updating the information provided by Google Trends daily; Hot Trends is updated hourly."
 As of April 2025, data on the Google Trends website shows updates every minute, with a 4 minute delay, when the timeline parameter is set to "Past hour."

 On August 6, 2008, Google launched a free service called Insights for Search.
 Insights for Search is an extension of Google Trends and although the tool is meant for marketers, it can be utilized by any user.
 The tool allows for the tracking of various words and phrases that are typed into Google's search-box.
 The tracking device provided a more in-depth analysis of results.
 It also has the ability to categorize and organize the data, with special attention given to the breakdown of information by geographical areas.
 In 2012, Google Insights for Search was merged into Google Trends with a new interface.

 Google Trends does not provide absolute values for the number of search queries, but instead shows relative search volumes (RSV).
 The relative search volumes are normalised to the highest value, which is set to 100.
 Seeing absolute search volumes requires a separate browser extension that overlays absolute numbers onto Google Trends' y-axis.
 The popularity of up to 5 search terms or search topics can be compared directly.
 Additional comparisons require a comparison term or topic.
 In contrast to search terms, search topics are "a group of terms that have the same concept in any language".

 In 2009, Yossi Matias et al. published research on the predictability of search trends.